riad-azz/next-auth-example/README.md

 You will need to create a new Github application by going here : [github.com/settings/applications/new](https://github.com/settings/applications/new).

-And you **must** set `Authorization callback URL` to `http://localhost:3000/api/auth/callback/github`.
+And you must set *Authorization callback URL* to: `http://localhost:3000/api/auth/callback/github`.

 In production change `localhost:3000` to your domain name.

-As for the `Application name` and `Homepage URL`..etc you can set them to whatever you like.
+As for the *Application name* and *Homepage URL*..etc you can set them to whatever you like.

 After you create a new app you will have to: